melwel74/Combat-Simulator/README.md

 # Robot Gladiators:

-In this first lesson, we'll use JavaScript to code a single round of Robot Gladiators.
-When we're done, the game will follow this sequence:

 ## Game Sequence

 1. **Prompt for Robot Name**: The game will prompt the player to name their robot.